Gilfach Goch: History

-Gilfach Goch developed as coal mining village during the industrialisation of the south Wales valleys in the 19th century.
+Gilfach Goch developed as a coal mining village during the industrialisation of the south Wales valleys in the 19th century.
 Three pits were sunk in the area, the Britannic, the Dinas Main and the Trane and Llewellyn.
 Evan Evans, a self-made businessman, acquired the mineral rights to large parts of land of Gilfach Goch in the early 1860s.
 His first mine, the first in Gilfach Goch, was the Dinas Main Colliery.
 It reached the Rhondda No.3 seam in 1868 and was known for its high quality coal and coke.
 The Dinas Main Colliery Company sank two shafts into the steam coal measure between 1894 and 1896, and this pit became known as the Britannic Merthyr Colliery.
 In 1907 an explosion occurred at the Dinas Main Colliery.
 Seven men were killed, while others escaped through an old horse-way tunnel.
 The Dinas Main was closed after the accident, the Trane pit closed in 1953 and the Britannic closed in 1960.

-The scattered development of the village's collieries caused a similar scattered approach to the housing, the logic of their placement now lost that the mines have all since closed.
-At the south end of the village there are a series of parallel cul-de-sac properties lined with cottage pairs, not terraces which are synonymous to the region.
+The scattered development of the village's collieries caused a similar scattered approach to the housing; the logic of their placement is now lost, since the mines have all closed.
+At the south end of the village there are a series of parallel cul-de-sac properties lined with cottage pairs, instead of the terraces synonymous to the region.
 This unusual layout was promoted by the Cardiff-based Welsh Garden Cities Ltd as their first Garden Village and was built between 1910 and 1914.

 In the 2001 census, of all rural areas with a population over 1,500, Gilfach Goch had the largest percentage of people in the whole of England and Wales who stated that they had no religion.